rrutt/cb-bread/README.md

 The sample bucket data provided with Couchbase Server has no documents that contain an array of objects, rather than an array of strings.

-To demonstrate how to query an array of objects, we simulate this situation with an alternate query for the previous "ROOFTOP" query, treating the **doc.geo** object map as if it were an array:
+To demonstrate how to query an array of objects, we simulate this situation with an alternate query for the previous "ROOFTOP" query, treating the **doc.geo** object map as if it were an array.
+Note the syntax produced by the **inspect** function for a string property and its value:

     inspect(doc.geo).indexOf("accuracy: 'ROOFTOP'") >= 0